sulay01/WAZE-Project/README.md

 **LinkedIn:** [linkedin.com/in/sulay-cay-0589513a](https://www.linkedin.com/in/sulay-cay-0589513a)
 **GitHub:** [github.com/sulay01](https://github.com/sulay01)

-Data is fictional and only done as a demonstration solely for this project for Google.
+Data is fictional and completed as a demonstration solely for this project for Google.

 RESOURCES: GOOGLE DATA ADVANCED ANALYTICS